giampaolo/psutil/docs/api.rst

       :field:`swap` (it reads :proc:`/proc/pid/status` instead of smaps) but does not count shmem swap (see :ref:`faq_memory_swap`).
 Set to 0 on Linux
       < 2.6.34.
-    - :field:`hugetlb`: resident memory backed by huge pages.
-Set to 0 on Linux
-      < 4.4.
     - :field:`locked`: locked memory that cannot be :term:`swapped out <swap-out>`.
 Typically locked via :manpage:`mlock(2)`.